awesome-archive/base16/README.md

 Unfortunately, because no admins of this repo are around any more, we cannot transfer this repo and are limited to a hard fork.
 Eventually we plan to go through the PRs and issues of the original repos, but that may take a bit of time.
 If you'd like to expedite the process, please open a new PR or issue against the the new repo and link back to the original.

+If you're interested in helping out, please feel free to express your interest [in this issue](https://github.com/base16-project/base16/issues/2).

 ## Original Readme

 To make the above deprecation notice more visible, the original README has been moved.
 The previous text is still available and can be [found here](/ORIGINAL-README.md).